MicrosoftDocs/power-automate-docs/articles/guidance/planning/determine-automation-methods.md

-An example use case for the expense report would be to set an automated trigger to start an approval flow when a new record is created in the Expense Approvals entity in Common Data Service.
-This is so that Power Apps can be used to create a form, which then creates a new record in Common Data Service.
+An example use case for the expense report would be to set an automated trigger to start an approval flow when a new record is created in the Expense Approvals entity in Microsoft Dataverse.
+This is so that Power Apps can be used to create a form, which then creates a new record in Microsoft Dataverse.
 [//]: # (Edit still remaining)

 ## Instant / Manual triggers